McGear

-McGear is the second and final solo album by English singer Mike McGear, released in 1974.
+McGear is the second and final solo studio album by the English singer Mike McGear, released in 1974.
 The album is a collaboration between McGear and his brother Paul McCartney, who co-wrote and produced the record.
 All backing tracks on the album are performed by McCartney and his band Wings, occasionally accompanied by guest artists.
 Lead vocals are sung by McGear.